dentoneast/quad-haven-reactjs/homely-quad/docs/contributing.md

 # Contributing Guidelines

 Thank you for your interest in contributing to Homely Quad!
 This document provides guidelines and information for contributors.
+This project was migrated from the monolithic Rently Mobile application into a scalable monorepo structure.

 ## Code of Conduct